Understanding the Staffing Industry

 The Rise of Staffing Technology

 Another development in staffing that bears watching is the increase in the number and usage of platforms that assist the industry or compete with it.
+SIA explores such technologies in its annual Temporary Staffing Platform Update and Talent Platform Update research reports.

 Temporary staffing platforms automate tasks involved with provisioning temporary employees, getting them to work faster with fewer speed bumps.
 These platforms are gaining a foothold in sectors like light industrial which require large staffing volumes.
+SIA research found the worldwide market for temporary staffing platforms reached a scale of $18 billion in 2023.